Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some groups of goods and services continue to be excluded and not subject to VAT reduction, including: telecommunications, financial activities, banking, securities, insurance, real estate business, metal products, mining products (except coal), goods and services subject to special consumption tax (except gasoline).

-However, there are also opinions suggesting that instead of reducing 2% for many subjects, it should reduce 4-5% for the right subjects in need of support.
+However, there are also opinions suggesting that instead of reducing 2% for many subjects, there should be a 4-5% reduction for the right subjects in need of support.

 According to the Minister, in the draft resolution, the Government proposed to continue reducing the tax rate by 2% for groups of goods and services currently applying a tax rate of 10% (to 8%), except for some groups of goods and services that are not subject to reduction.

-However, this VAT reduction policy expands the tax reduction beneficiaries compared to the provisions in previous National Assembly resolutions and extends the tax reduction period until the end of 2026.
+However, this VAT reduction policy expands the subjects eligible for tax reduction compared to the provisions in previous National Assembly resolutions and extends the tax reduction period until the end of 2026.

 Including transportation, logistics, goods, information technology services, etc. In addition, teaching, vocational training, medical services, services such as finance, banking, securities, and insurance are not subject to tax, so there is no need to reduce taxes.

-However, telecommunications and real estate services are industries that have grown in recent times and are not subject to VAT reduction according to the provisions of Resolution No. 43 of 2022 of the National Assembly.
+However, telecommunications and real estate services are industries that have grown in recent times and are not subject to VAT reduction according to the provisions of Resolution No. 43/2022 of the National Assembly.

 The Minister of Finance said that according to the plan submitted by the Government, the expected reduction in state budget revenue in the last 6 months of 2025 and the whole year of 2026 is about 122,000 billion VND.